ece106/tomatocan/README.md

 8. Fork a copy of the crowdpublishtv github repo (url above) into your GitHub account.
 Make a minor change that does not affect functionality (such as add a dummy file to the root directory) and request that the CrowdPublishTV admin pull your changes.

 9. Summarize your Ruby & Rails skill level/what you know in your own words.

+When you have completed the quiz, download and start working on the tutorial at https://github.com/crowdpublishtv/crowdpublishtv/blob/master/public/LearnRailsIn2Minutes.odt

 ### TO USE THE CODE IN YOUR LOCAL TEST ENVIRONMENT